Missing Student Notification Policies and Procedures

-If an individual has reason to believe that a student who legally resides in on‐campus housing is missing, he/she should immediately notify Campus Security (808‐974‐7911), the Dean of Students (808‐932-7472), or the University Housing Office (808‐932-7403).
+If an individual has reason to believe that a student who legally resides in on‐campus housing is missing, they should immediately notify Campus Security (808‐932‐7013), the Vice Chancellor for Student Affairs (808‐932-7445), or the University Housing Office (808‐932-7403).
 This team will work together to share information under the leadership and coordination of the Director of Campus Security.
 For students who do not reside on‐campus and are reported missing, the University may provide reasonable response and assistance as resources and time allow.

 Investigating a Report of a Missing Student